-'''

-Input: KPN{app_i}, \mu, \eta

-Output: New(\mu, \eta)

-list: TC, CIC, CIB, PU

-pCIC = \delta_c, pCIB = \delta_b

-1: results[] = getStatistics();

-2: taskCost(KPNappi, results, TC, CIC, CIB);

-3:

-peUsage(results, PU);

-4:

-while(1):

-if (apptype = getType(KPN{app_i})) == DATA_PARALLEL :

-5:

-critical = findDPCritical(KPNappi, TC, CIC, CIB, pCIB, pCIC);

-6:

-7:

-else :

-8:

-critical = findCritical(KPNappi, TC, CIC, CIB, pCIB, pCIC);

-9:

-reason = findReason(critical, CIC, CIB, pCIB, pCIC);

-10:

-if reason == POOR_LOCALITY :

-MCC[] = minCircle(KPNappi, results, critical);

-11:

-12:

-if GetSubstitute(PU, \mu, \eta, MCC, apptype) == true :

-13:

-return New(\mu, \eta);

-14:

-else failed;

-else if reason == LOAD_IMBALANCE :

-15:

-if GetSubstitute(PU, \mu, \eta, apptype) == true :

-16:

-17:

-return New(\mu, \eta);

-18:

-else failed:

-19:

-else :

-20:

-pCIB += \varepsilon;

-21:

-pCIC -= \varepsilon;

-'''
+Input: KPN{app_i}, μ, η Output: $New(\mu, \eta)$ list: TC, CIC, CIB, PU $pCIC = \delta_c, pCIB = \delta_b$ 1: results[] = getStatistics(); taskCost(KPN{appi}, results, TC, CIC, CIB); 2: peUsage(results, PU); 3: 4: while(1): if $(apptype = getType(KPN{app_i})) = DATA_PARALLEL :$ 5: 6: critical = findDPCritical(\overline{KPN}{app_i} , TC, CIC, CIB, pCIB, pCIC); 7: else : 8: critical = findCritical(KPN{appi}, TC, CIC, CIB, pCIB, pCIC); reason = findReason(critical, CIC, CIB, pCIB, pCIC); 9: 10: if reason == POOR_LOCALITY : 11: $MCC[] = minCircle(KPN{app_i}, results, critical);$ 12:if GetSubstitute(PU, μ , η , MCC, apptype) == true : 13:return $New(\mu, \eta)$; 14: else failed: else if reason == LOAD_IMBALANCE : 15:16:if GetSubstitute(PU, μ , η , apptype) == true : 17:return $New(\mu, \eta)$; 18: else failed; else: 19: 20:pCIB $+= \varepsilon;$ 21:pCIC $-= \varepsilon$;

-rationale is that a high-cost task receiving only a small fraction of processor time may imply that the processor is overloaded.
-If the task satisfies this condition, then this task is considered as the critical task and the process of finding the critical task ends.
-Otherwise, the algorithm continues to check the other tasks in the TC list with lower costs until it finds the critical task.
-If there is no task in the application that satisfies the first condition, then the second condition will be used: 2) Whether or not the CIC proportion is higher than the threshold pCIC.
+costs until it finds the critical task.
+If there is no task in the application that satisfies the first condition, then the second condition will be used: (2) whether the CIC proportion is higher than the threshold pCIC.
 The algorithm checks all the tasks using this second condition just like it did for the first condition.
-If all the tasks do not satisfy these two conditions, then the algorithm will, respectively, increase and decrease the pCIB and pCIC thresholds by $\varepsilon$ , after which the above process is restarted again.
+If all the tasks do not satisfy these two conditions, then the algorithm will, respectively, increase and decrease the pCIB and pCIC thresholds by ε , after which the aforementioned process is restarted again.

-For data parallel applications, the process of finding the critical task has one additional test as compared to regular applications.
-This extra test (performed in the function findDPCritical) involves the check whether or not all data-parallel tasks are mapped onto different PEs.
+For data-parallel applications, the process of finding the critical task has one additional test as compared to regular applications.
+This extra test (performed in the function findDPCritical) involves the checking whether all data-parallel tasks are mapped onto different PEs.
 If there are data-parallel tasks that are mapped onto the same processor, then those tasks with higher task costs will be treated as critical tasks.
 Otherwise, the process of finding the critical task will be the same as for regular applications.

 4.3.2.
 Remapping the Critical Task.
 After the critical task has been found, the STM algorithm tries to analyze the reason for missing the application's performance goal.
 In this respect, we recognize two different reasons: poor locality and load imbalance.
 Here, we use the process of determining the critical task to also determine the reason for not meeting the performance goal: If the CIC proportion of the critical task is higher than the value of the current pCIC threshold, then the algorithm assumes that poor locality is the reason.
-Otherwise it takes load imbalance as the reason for not meeting the application demands.
+Otherwise, it takes load imbalance as the reason for not meeting the application demands.
 This means that poor locality has a higher priority than load imbalance as a reason for not meeting the application demands, which is helpful to reduce the energy consumption due to communications.